Getting crafty: Developing a crisp website strategy for your brewery

 Give the users what they want

 The MISE principal (Make It Super Easy) is extremely applicable to craft beverage websites.
 You need to have the information people are looking for, and structure it in a way that can support search engine queries and rank is a huge bonus.
-Utilize schema markup for products, facilities, hours, and location to help your users connect with your brand in ways that matter to you.
+Utilize schema markup for products, facilities, hours, and locations to help your users connect with your brand in ways that matter to you.
 There’s even a schema.org page dedicated to highlighting properties that are relevant to breweries.

 Having a straightforward list of the beer you make is a pretty obvious point but one that can’t be missed.
 A craft brewery site is most often task-based, people are coming to your site to find information.
 Because the people who care about craft beer care a lot.
 It’s useful for both user experience and search engine optimization to have information for each beer like IBU, flavor notes, alcohol percentage, categorization, and what makes the beer unique.